 - 6 cups of water, divided

-- 1/4 teaspoon turmeric (recommended for flavour but not necessary)
+- 1/4 teaspoon turmeric (optional for color and flavor)

 - 2 cubes vegetable bouillon (or sub out 4 cups of water for veggie broth) or a teaspoon of salt